- December 16, 2022: TXT files containing safe and unsafe primes.

 A common Diffie-Hellman prime is a published value, sourced from software libraries or other publications, used during key exchange.

-Common Diffie-Hellman primes are considered a security hazard because of the ROI on time spent by adversaries on breaking a common prime: Once the prime is broken by an adversary, it is easier for them to passively eavesdrop on encrypted communications from other servers that use the same common primes.
+Common Diffie-Hellman primes are considered a security hazard because of the return on investment on time spent by adversaries on breaking a common prime: Once the prime is broken by an adversary, it is easier for them to passively eavesdrop on encrypted communications from other servers that use the same common primes.

 What is a common Diffie-Hellman key?